Code-Institute-Submissions/eve-music-project-ci/README.md

 - As a fan, I want to listen to eve's previous mixes

 ## **Wireframes & Features**

-a:hover will be used on various clickable links throught the website.
-With the cursor hovered of the anchor it will turn pink.
-Look out for the nav bar tabs, buttons and social media icons.

 ![Index wireframe](wireframes/index.png)

 ### **Index Page**